Online Education: Advantages and Disadvantages of Online Classes in 2023

 The pandemic has shown us a new normal and that we can still thrive when not physically together.

-This is an advantage of online learning – it allows learners to develop these essential skills without having to be in the same room as their classmates.
+In the classroom vs. online learning debate, this is an advantage of online learning – it allows learners to develop these essential skills without having to be in the same room as their classmates.

 The logistics of setting up some courses can incur a cost that not everyone can afford, including fees for field trips or buying/hiring expensive equipment.